DataDog/datadog-lambda-java/README.md

 -------------------

 Wrap your outbound HTTP requests with trace headers to see your lambda in context in APM.
-The Lambda Java Client Library supports adding headers to the following HTTP Clients:
+The Lambda Java Client Library provides instrumented HTTP connection objects as well as helper methods for instrumenting HTTP connections made with any of the following libraries:

 - java.net.HttpUrlConnection
 - Apache HTTP Client